WHAT YOU NEED TO KNOW

 - disbursement of funds following the auction

 Sellers can take advantage of the variety of personalised Fair Market evaluation and consignment services we offer.
-Verbal appraisals can be arranged without charge either online, via email, or by appointment at our saleroom or in-home.
-We also provide written valuations at a nominal cost.
+Verbal appraisals can be arranged without charge either online, via email, or by appointment at our premises or in-home.
+We also provide fee based written valuations.

 The estimate is based upon our valuation specialist’s expertise and knowledge on what the item could fetch at auction in the current market climate.